epage/epage.github.io/blog/dev/pr-style.md

 Don't blindly accept everything they say but share with them that personal knowledge.
 However, recognize that in the end it is the reviewers decision and accept final decisions.

+Similarly, respond to questions instead of making assumptions about their intent and pushing new code changes.

 # Commit structure

 <a id="c-atomic"></a>